Zippy Courses: The Complete Platform Review

 For example, you could create a course that has 3 different tiers, each costing a different price and containing a unique set of content.

 As you upload modules and materials, you can tell Zippy Courses which ones you want to associate with each pricing tier.

-In the above example, perhaps the Silver tier comes with all 3 modules of the course, but the Gold tier comes with additional training videos, and the Platinum tier comes with everything in the Gold tier plus a downloadable e-book and a three-month trial membership in your monthly mastermind group.
+In the above example, perhaps the Silver tier comes with all 3 modules of the course and the Gold tier comes with additional training videos.
+Meanwhile, the Platinum tier comes with everything in the Gold tier plus a downloadable e-book and a three-month trial membership in your monthly mastermind group.